Skip to Main Content

 • Assess whether you have enough literature or if you need to choose another topic.

-If you have spent some time searching and have worked through the following information with no success, ask the Library staff for some help.
+If you have spent some time searching and have worked through the following information with no success, book an appointment with the Library staff for some help.
 The Library staff are all qualified Librarians and are experts in searching.
 We can help you look at your key words, find suitable databases and help you refine (or broaden) your topic.
 We can also obtain articles and books from other Libraries for you to use.

 Focusing Your Topic